krishna-das-m/krishna-das-m.github.io/_posts/2025-05-18-neural_netowrks_1.md

 | 0.9 | 0.2    | 0.1           | 0.2          | 0         |

+Let's look at each of the input features:
 1. **Age** (normalized between 0 and 1)
 2. **Annual Income** (normalized)
 3. **Browsing Time on Website** (in minutes, normalized)